 - 1. The Monitoring Officer is a statutory appointment pursuant to section 5 of the Local Government and Housing Act 1989.
 This Protocol provides some general information on how those statutory requirements will be discharged in Southampton City Council. - 2.
-The current responsibilities of the Monitoring Officer role rest with the Head of Legal and Democratic Services Director of Corporate Services, who undertakes to discharge his statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
-The deputy Monitoring Officer Democratic Services.
+The current responsibilities of the Monitoring Officer role rest with the Service Director: Legal & Governance, who undertakes to discharge his statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
+The Monitoring Officer will appoint a Deputy Monitoring Officer as appropriately needed.
 In doing so, he will also safeguard, so far as is possible, Members and Officers, whilst acting in their official capacities, from legal difficulties and/or criminal sanctions. - 3.
 A summary list of the statutory responsibilities appears in the table annexed to this document.
 In general terms, the Monitoring Officer's ability to discharge these duties and responsibilities will depend, to a large extent, on Members and Officers: - a. complying with the law of the land (including any relevant Codes of Conduct); - b. complying with any General Guidance issued, from time to time, by the Governance Committee and the Monitoring Officer; - c. making lawful and proportionate decisions; and - d. generally, not taking action that would bring the Council, their offices or professions into disrepute.